Midtown, Campus Center and Westside Computer Centers

 To learn more about the wireless network and wireless printing, please visit wcsu.edu/technology and click on “Wireless” under WestConn IT Essentials.

 Computers in the Residence Halls (ResNet)

-Any student who owns a computer with Built-in Ethernet and/or wireless capability can connect to our Residence Hall network.
-Once connected, students will be required to: log in using their Windows Account credentials, install Cisco Clean Access, install a supported anti-virus program, and install Windows critical updates.
+Any student who owns a computer with Built-in Ethernet or wireless capability can connect to ResNet, our residence hall network.
+Once connected, students will be required to log in using their Windows Account credentials, install Cisco Clean Access, install a supported anti-virus program, and install Windows critical updates.
 Splitters and cables can be obtained at any of our staffed computer centers.
-For more information, please visit http://wcsu.edu/resnet.
+For more information, please visit wcsu.edu/resnet.

 Your Technology Fee at Work

-Students can get free copies of Microsoft Office 2010 Professional Plus, Office 2011 for Mac, and Windows 7 Ultimate from our staffed computer centers.
-Students can also download McAfee Anti-Virus for both Mac and PC.
-For more information, visit http://wcsu.edu/technology and select “Current Students” under Western IT Essentials.
+Students can get free copies of the latest Microsoft Office suite and Windows operating system from our staffed computer centers.
+For more information, visit wcsu.edu/technology and go to “Current Students.”

 We are proud to say that all Western classrooms are equipped with technology, offering ideal hands-on learning environment for both students and instructors.
-Two types of technology classrooms exist at the university.
-One type includes the basic standardized technology, including a projector, instructor workstation, VCR/DVD and laptop connection.
-The other is a multi-station technology-equipped classroom containing the basic standardized technology described above and also includes student workstations and a printer.
+All classrooms feature basic standardized technology, including a projector, instructor workstation, VCR/DVD and laptop connection.
+Some also are multi-station classrooms offering student workstations and a printer.

-For more information on Western’s technology classrooms, visit http://www.wcsu.edu/technology and select “Classrooms/Labs” under Western IT Essentials.
+For more information on Western’s technology classrooms, visit wcsu.edu/technology and select “Computer Centers” under WestConn IT Essentials.

 Information Technology Policies